 6) Tentiles tableware

 Finally, in case you think we’re only about gastronomy (though that’s largely true), we bring you these beautiful items themed around original azulejos, ceramic tiles made in the Triana barrio of Seville.
 Tentiles is owned by an art historian who is an expert in restoring historic tiles.
-Having helped to create Triana’s Tile Museum, she designs these exquisite pieces herself
+Having helped to create Triana’s Tile Museum, she designs these exquisite pieces herself.
+Without a doubt, they will make excellent gifts!

 The store has a colorful collection of mats, trays, aprons and other goods to brighten up your kitchen with Andalusian shades of vivid yellow, blue and green – tempered glass plate mats and drinks coasters are useful for entertaining, while fabric items such as cotton tea towels and aprons have designs based on rare tiles dating from the 17th century of sturgeon (the freshwater fish which produce caviar).
 All are pretty enough to decorate as much as be practical.
 If you’re visiting the city and want to check out their store, it’s at Calle Gamazo 12, near Plaza Nueva.